microsoft/qsharp-language/Specifications/Language/4_TypeSystem/TypeParameterizations.md

 Q# supports type-parameterized operations and functions.
 The Q# standard libraries make heavy use of type-parametrized callables to provide a host of useful abstractions, including functions like `Mapped` and `Fold` that are familiar from functional languages.

 To motivate the concept of type parameterizations, consider the example of the function `Mapped`, which applies a given function to each value in an array and returns a new array with the computed values.
-This functionality can be perfectly described without specifying the item types of the input and output array.
+This functionality can be perfectly described without specifying the item types of the input and output arrays.
 Since the exact types do not change the implementation of the function `Mapped`, it makes sense that it should be possible to define this implementation for arbitrary item types; we want to define a *factory* or *template* that, given the concrete types for the items in the input and output array, returns the corresponding function implementation.
 This notion is formalized in the form of type parameters.

 ## Concretization